Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Efficient method for solving the mean-field equations

-This is equivalent to solving the ordinary differential equation $(1+\partial _{t_1})R=2\sigma _0^2C$ from suitable initial conditions, and the initial conditions do not affect the values of $A$ at time indices distant from those of the initial conditions because of the decay with the unit decay constant.
-For the network with non-zero-sum synaptic weights, matrix $C$ should be suitably replaced by $\widetilde{C}=C+\overline{\phi }\overline{\phi }^T$.
+which means $R$ is the solution of the ordinary differential equation, $(1+\partial _{t_1})R=2\sigma _0^2C$, from suitable initial conditions, and the initial conditions do not affect the values of $A$ at time indices distant from those of the initial conditions because of the decay with the unit decay constant.
+For the dynamics of the untuned model, matrix $C$ should be suitably replaced by $\widetilde{C}=C+\overline{\phi }\overline{\phi }^T$.